tanto259/securitypuppy/pages/access.md

 ### Paid Access

-If you have the funds and/or access, you can also use some of the following methods to get access to a z/OS instance.
+If you have the funds and/or access, there are a few offerings from IBM where you can get access to z/OS.
 Some of the offerings below provides emulation of z/OS on an x86 machine, while other requires that you be an existing IBM customer or independent software vendor to gain access to the products.

 Amongst the listing, IBM Z Development and Test Environment is the only offering currently available for the general public - albeit at a high cost.